-Arctic art adventures of Canada
+Arctic art adventures in Canada

 By Jamie Kimmel

-Baffin Island in Nunavut, Canada is the fifth largest island in the world.
+Baffin Island in the Arctic, Nunavut, Canada is the fifth largest island in the world.
 It was named after seventeenth century English navigator William Baffin.
 The entire island is littered with Vikings remains from the Pre Columbian era.

 Scholars have concluded that Nunavut is Helluland, the island referenced in the Saga of Erik the Red.
 Some of the Baffin Mountains’ names are indication enough of the Nordic influence.
 There is Thor’s Peak, Mount Odin and Mount Asgard.
 All of which are available for rock climbing.
 An other similarity that Baffin Island shares with Scandinavia is a lovely view of the Northern Lights!

 The Great Canadian Travel Company Tour starts in Pond Inlet for two days.
 This region was initially settled by the Dorsetand Thule people.
 Evidence of such is revealed in recent archaeological digs with findings of Dorset face masks with Caucasian features (signs of interactions with Europeans).